Are you interested in finding out what Johns Hopkins Health Economics alumni are up to?

 Bianca Frogner, PhD

-Dr. Bianca Frogner once expected to become a physician, but undergraduate courses in public health persuaded her that good health involves so much more than just medicine.
-Deciding instead to pursue training in health economics, Dr. Frogner now takes a fresh approach to the analysis of health care spending, using macroeconomic theories and models of workforce dynamics (involving, for example, labor, wages, and technology).
-As a graduate student, Dr. Frogner compared the determinants of health spending across Organization of Economic Development countries and has subsequently collaborated on a variety of health system topics, including consumer-directed health care, Medicare risk adjustment, and health reform.
-Dr. Frogner also served as a consultant on health services delivery issues for the World Bank, the Kaiser Family Foundation, the Bill and Melinda Gates Foundation, and the South Africa National Education Health and Allied Workers Union.
-Dr. Frogner teaches courses on health economics and quantitative methods.
-Dr. Frogner earned her B.A. in molecular and cell biology at the University of California at Berkely, her Ph.D. in health economics at Johns Hopkins University, and was a postdoctoral fellow in health policy and administration at the University of Illinois at Chicago School of Public Health.
+Bianca once expected to become a physician, but undergraduate courses in public health persuaded her that good health involves so much more than just medicine.
+Deciding instead to pursue training in health economics, Bianca Frogner now takes a fresh approach to the analysis of health care spending, using macroeconomic theories and models of workforce dynamics (involving, for example, labor, wages, and technology).
+As a graduate student, Bianca compared the determinants of health spending across Organization of Economic Development countries and has subsequently collaborated on a variety of health system topics, including consumer-directed health care, Medicare risk adjustment, and health reform.
+Bianca also served as a consultant on health services delivery issues for the World Bank, the Kaiser Family Foundation, the Bill and Melinda Gates Foundation, and the South Africa National Education Health and Allied Workers Union.
+Bianca teaches courses on health economics and quantitative methods.
+Bianca earned her B.A. in molecular and cell biology at the University of California at Berkely, her Ph.D. in health economics at Johns Hopkins University, and completed a postdoctoral fellow in health policy and administration at the University of Illinois at Chicago School of Public Health.
+Currently she is an Associate Professor and health economist in the Department of Family Medicine in University of Washington’s School of Medicine.

 Omar Galarraga, PhD